TVDKoni/SharePointFileSync4Developers/README.md

 By hitting return, the script is registering FileSystemWatchers onto the directory specified by the parameter srcFolder.
 Every change within that folder or any subfolder will be immediately reflected into the SharePoint Online document library specified by the parameter docLibName.

 ## Known issues
-* There are not yet all file system operations supported like renaming folders.
+* There are not yet all file system operations supported.
 We are working on it
 * Some file system operations initiate multiple file uploads.
 We don't have yet a solution.
 If you have an idea how to solve, please inform us
-* After creating a new file, the watcher stopps working.
-You have to unregister and register new in such situation